Political positions of Harry Reid: Civil rights

 Reid stated "I believe marriage should be between a man and a woman" and voted for the Defense of Marriage Act which said, "No state (or other political subdivision within the United States) needs to treat a relationship between persons of the same sex as a marriage, even if the relationship is considered a marriage in another state.".
 Reid voted against the Federal Marriage Amendment which "would have limited marriage in the United States to unions of one man and one woman.
 The FMA would also have prevented judicial extension of marriage rights to same-sex or other unmarried couples, as well as preventing polygamy." and against "prohibiting same-sex basic training."
 He has also voted for "prohibiting job discrimination based on sexual orientation" and for "adding sexual orientation to definition of hate crimes".

-Reid supported the original Patriot Act passed shortly after the September 11, 2001 terrorist attacks.
+Reid supported the original Patriot Act passed shortly after the September 11 attacks.
 He opposed the later versions of the act, stating on the Senate floor in December 2005 that "The final bill was written by Republican conferees working behind closed doors with Justice Department lawyers."
 He argued that "It leaves largely in place a definition of domestic terrorism so broad it could be read to cover acts of civil disobedience."
 Reid later boasted to Democratic activists that "We killed the Patriot Act."
 Reid clarified his statement later that day, saying that he only intended to add more safeguards to the act.
 Nonpartisan media analysis website FactCheck.org later stated that "obviously, he chose his words poorly" and "Reid's words are grossly misleading".
 Reid said on Fox News Sunday that he considered the act's defeat worth celebrating.
 He remarked that "I'm opposed to evil terrorists as most Americans are.
 But we still believe in this little thing called the Constitution."

 In spring 2006, Reid joined an 89 to 10 bipartisan vote reauthorizing the act, saying "Our support for the Patriot Act does not mean a blank check for the president....
 What we tried to do on a bipartisan basis is have a better bill.
 It has been improved."
 Nine Democratic senators such as Russell Feingold, Robert Byrd, Daniel Akaka, and Patrick Leahy along with Independent Jim Jeffords voted against the bill.
 The Wall Street Journal's editorial page called his vote, in context with his earlier statement, "Reid's "mission accomplished" moment".

 Reid supported a constitutional amendment to prevent flag desecration.
 However, Reid criticized Senate Republicans for bringing up anti-desecration legislation, calling it one of "the 'pet' issues of the right wing".